Plan for New Content

 Streamlining and removal of outdated content

-As part of this content plan, the College is committed to streamlining the layout of the overall website.
+As part of this content plan, the University is committed to streamlining the layout of the overall website.
 Consistent patterns of use within the site’s templates will help to maintain a user-friendly baseline that focuses on relevant, accessible content verses quantity of content.

 Time-sensitive information, will continue to be updated throughout the website.
 For instance, changes to calendared dates, must be managed carefully to avoid miscommunication.

 Web content updates will be restricted by the main templates provided by the Drupal CMS platform.
 Adjustments to templates can only be made only with approval of the webmaster to ensure accessibility standards are followed.
 The templates will include a link to the University’s website accessibility statement which reads as follows: